CBC-LSM/PlanningCenterCheckoutPage/README.md

 6. Your computer will restart
 7. Create a new prop in ProPresenter
 8. Add a webpage object pointed at http://127.0.0.1:8005
+9. Add the prop to your playlist in ProPresenter.